purplerain-11/azure-composition-with-crossplane/README.md

 This guide explains how to set up Crossplane on Azure using an Ansible playbook.
 The playbook applies pre-defined Kubernetes YAML manifests for each step of the setup.

+The result is to orchestrate a reasorce group containing a virtual network that has a working virtual machine inside azure.

 ---

 ## How to Use the Playbook